Kapil Sharma CLARIFIES On Rumours Of Him Throwing Shoe At Sunil; Wants To BLOCK Ali Asgar On Twitter

 The Comedian Compares His Tweet With Donald Trump’s Tweets!

 It has to be recalled that he tweeted PM Narendra Modi while he was not in his senses.
-Regarding the same he joked and compared his tweets of US President Donald Trump who is also known for his controversial tweets.
+Regarding the same, he joked and compared his tweets of US President Donald Trump who is also known for his controversial tweets.

 He Says…